How can we help you today?

 Upfront investment: Low

 • What to sell: E-books, music, checklists, or downloadable guides.
-Pick something that fits your website’s niche and solves a real problem.
+Pick something that fits your niche and offers valuable information or solves a real problem for your audience.

 • Example: A graphic designer builds a dedicated page offering printable wall art and earns income with each download.

 • Tools to help: You can use Canva to design e-books or digital planners, ThriveCart to build high-converting product pages, and Loom to record tutorials or course content.
-AI writing tools like ChatGPT, Jasper, or Claude can also support product creation if you want ideas, outlines, or faster drafting.
+AI writing tools like ChatGPT, Jasper, or Claude can also support product creation by providing ideas, outlines, or faster drafting.

 What’s cool about digital products is how flexible they are.
 Easy to start with, and they work even better when you pair them with email marketing to reach the people who are already paying attention.